Frequently Asked Questions

 How do I register for independent/directed study?

 You cannot register for independent/directed study online.
-You can apply for independent/directed by filling out the following application and submitting it to the Office of Registration and Records.
+You can apply for independent/directed by contacting the instructor of the course you wish to take and they will begin the application process on your behalf.
 Applications should be submitted by the regular add period deadline to avoid a late fee.

 - 54 or more completed semester hours (junior status)